 The 2018 spending bill allocated $1.6 billion for border security.
 Of it, $960 million will be allocated to border surveillance technology and repairing existing infrastructure.

-Integrated Fixed Towers (IFTs) include radars, day/night cameras and command and control software to associate detected movement with picture and identification.
+Integrated Fixed Towers (IFTs) include radars, day/night cameras, and command and control software to associate detected movement with picture and identification.
 Originally, covering the length of the Arizona border with such towers was estimated at $750 million.
 Boeing subcontracted Kollsman, a subsidiary of the Israeli weapons company Elbit Systems as an integrator to build the towers in March 2014.
 After SBInet was terminated, Elbit Systems was hired to continue the work on the towers.
 In February 2018, the company announced the deployment of its third IFT area along the border, in Douglas, Nogales and Sonoita, Arizona, with over 43 towers erected in Arizona so far.

 Elbit Systems has further proposed expanding its services to make use of its experience with underground and fence detection and Unmanned Aerial Systems (drones) in the Israeli-occupied West Bank.
-In 2017, the company was also contracted to install a new air defence radar system along the Texas border.
+In 2017, the company was also contracted to install a new air defense radar system along the Texas border.

 CSRA was contracted in 2016-2019 to support CBP in choosing technologies for the project.
 In April 2018, the company was purchased by General Dynamics for $9.7 billion.
 General Dynamics was also separately contracted, in July 2013, to upgrade the Remote Video Surveillance Systems (RVSS) capabilities along the border.
 CBP announced in April 2017 that the General Dynamics RVSS solution had achieved a ‘Full Operating Capability’ designation.
 As of 2018, General Dynamics has tested, installed and deployed the RVSS system across 68 sites in Arizona.
 In February 2018, the company has announced a successful pilot for its Relocatable-RVSS and an agreement with Parsons Government Services Inc. to support CBP with the deployment of six such relocatable systems in Laredo and McAllen, Texas.
 CBP plans to expand the deployment across the Rio Grande Valley in South Texas in 2018.